rick-liyue-huang/Express-Docker-Project/README.md

 when run `docker volume ls` we will find multiple volumes, so we can delete them by run `docker volume prune`, we also can delete volume associated with current container by run `docker rm node-app -fv`.

+'Docker Compose' is a tool for defining and running multi-container Docker applications.
+With Compose, you use a YAML file to configure your application’s services.
+Then, with a single command, you create and start all the services from your configuration.

+here we create the 'docker-compose.yml' to define the docker compose file, and use it to create the image and container.

+run `docker-compose up -d` to create the image and container by 'docker-compose.yml'. run `docker-compose down -v` to delete the container and volume run `docker-compose up --build -d` to re-build the image and crete the new container

+for the different development and production environment, we separate the docker-compose files so, we create 'docker-compose.yml', 'docker-compose.dev.yml' and 'docker-compose.prod.yml', and run `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build` for production environment and run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build` for development environment.

+modify the 'Dockerfile' and 'docker-compose*' to ignore the dev-dependencies on production stage.